Sanssouci is one of the most breathtaking palaces in all of Germany. It’s the reason so many people go on a day trip

 “Sans souci” means without concern or carefree in French.
 It’s the name of this stunning summer palace built in the mid-1700s for Frederick the Great of Prussia.
 It was built to be a German equivalent of the Palace of Versailles, though it’s much smaller.
 The palace was intended to be a place for relaxation and not a seat of power.

-It was King Frederick’s favorite place and in fact, he chose to be buried here.
-He was known as the “potato king” as he introduced the crop to his resistant people when grain shortages led him to seek alternatives.
+It was King Frederick’s favorite place, and he chose to be buried here.
+He was known as the “potato king,” as he introduced the crop to his resistant people when grain shortages led him to seek alternatives.

 He branded them as royal food to gain acceptance and in fact, quietly encouraged people to steal them from his garden.
 People still bring potatoes to leave on his grave to honor him.

 Tour Sanssouci Palace

 Though the palace is smaller than its inspiration, Versailles, it’s every bit as stunning.
 It was built in the Rococo style, which was very popular at the time.
 Both the outside of the palace and the inside are designed in this style.
 It’s painted in a light and bright yellow color that’s quite cheery.

 You can and should take a tour of the palace.
 The building is one story and actually only contains ten main rooms, though they are very large and opulent.
 There is a lot of impressive artwork and many gilded pieces.
 Sanssouci gets millions of visitors a year, and it’s a very popular day trip from Berlin.